isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 **Isambard-AI and Isambard 3**

-Most University of Bristol staff are eligible to open a high-performance computing research project accounts and act as the **Project Lead**.
+Most University of Bristol staff are eligible to open a high-performance computing research project account and act as the **Project Lead**.

 - **Research fellows** employed by the University are eligible to be Project Lead.
 Fellows who are not employed by the University are not eligible to be Project Lead.